neurogym/neurogym/docs/envs.md

 num_tr_save : Data will be saved every num_tr_save trials.
         (def: 100000)

+info_keywords : (tuple) extra information to log, from the information return of environment.step

+verbose : Whether to print information about average reward and number of trials

 ### Noise-v0 wrapper ###

 Logic: Add Gaussian noise to the observations.